 Bodybuilders are athletes who pursue body transformation as a professional career.
-They often strive for achieving a rapid change in their body built, composition and appearance for professional reasons.
-Hence many of them extensively use food supplements to enhance and hasten the results of physical exercise thereby striving for desired training and physique benchmarks.
+They often strive to achieve a rapid change in their body built, composition, and appearance for professional reasons.
+Hence, many of them extensively use food supplements to enhance and hasten physical exercise results, thereby striving for desired training and physique benchmarks.

 Human Growth Hormone (HGH) is secreted from the pituitary gland.
 The hormone is responsible for regulating muscle growth and development and promoting lean body mass formation.
 It helps in fat metabolism in the body.
-HGH stimulates production and release of insulin-like growth factor 1(IGF-1) from the liver.
-IGF-1 triggers protein synthesis thereby contributing to muscle building.
-There is simultaneous breakdown of fat also catalyzed by IGF-1.
+HGH stimulates the production and release of insulin-like growth factor 1(IGF-1) from the liver.
+IGF-1 triggers protein synthesis, thereby contributing to muscle building.
+There is a simultaneous breakdown of fat also catalyzed by IGF-1.
 In the 1980s, HGH was popular among recreational as well as professional bodybuilders for improving their performance.
-However, exogenous use of HGH was not without its share of adverse side effects on the body, especially when used for long term.
-Thus scientists observed use of GHS to be a more suitable alternative to direct use of HGH as GHS brought about similar body transformation without the negative effects of HGH.
+However, exogenous use of HGH was not without its share of adverse side effects on the body, especially when used for the long term.
+Thus scientists observed the use of GHS to be a more suitable alternative to the direct use of HGH as GHS brought about similar body transformation without the negative effects of HGH.

-Findings till data have observed GHS to trigger secretion of HGH or IGF-1 in humans but it remains to be explored if it also alters metabolism and promotes muscle synthesis directly at the molecular level, regulates performance outcome of exercise and muscle recovery.
-Interestingly, there is no research that has highlighted the influence of GHS on well-trained bodybuilders.
-It is also unknown as to which muscle group peptides are most suitable and which workout regimen they preferentially influence.
+Findings till data have observed GHS triggers the secretion of HGH or IGF-1 in humans, but it remains to be explored if it alters metabolism and promotes muscle synthesis directly at the molecular level, regulates performance outcome of exercise and muscle recovery.
+Interestingly, no research has highlighted the influence of GHS on well-trained bodybuilders.
+It is also unknown how muscle group peptides are most suitable and which workout regimen they preferentially influence.
 Hence the lack of knowledge demands more extensive studies.

 Peptide types for bodybuilding

-Body builders often specifically prefer growth hormone secretagogues (GHS).
-Some of the GHS which re popular choice are:
+Bodybuilders often specifically prefer growth hormone secretagogues (GHS).
+Some of the GHS which are popular choices are:

 Ghrelin and compounds which mimic its mode of action: Ipamorelin, lenomorelin, anamorelin, macimorelin and tabimorelin to name a few.

-All the above molecules stimulate release of HGH but their mode of action might vary from each other.
+All of the above molecules stimulate the release of HGH, but their mode of action might vary from each other.